fuzhongzhou/fuzhongzhou.github.io/_pages/about.md

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
-My name is Fuzhong Zhou and I am currently a third year Ph.D. student at Columbia University department of Industrial Engineering and Operation Research (IEOR), under the advisory of [Prof. Daniel Lacker](https://www.columbia.edu/~dl3133/).
+My name is Fuzhong Zhou and I am currently a fourth year Ph.D. student at Columbia University department of Industrial Engineering and Operation Research (IEOR), under the advisory of [Prof. Daniel Lacker](https://www.columbia.edu/~dl3133/).
 My research lies in probability theory in continuous time stochastic analysis and control; more specifically, I am interested in [interacting particle systems](https://en.wikipedia.org/wiki/Interacting_particle_system), [differential game theory](https://en.wikipedia.org/wiki/Differential_game), and their intersect with reinforcement learning.

 I completed my master's degree in computational finance ([MSCF](https://www.cmu.edu/mscf/)) at Carnegie Mellon University, and my bachalor's degree in applied mathematics at Central University of Finance and Economics in China.